S2AUlendo/HeatCompensation-Docs/Dyndrite/Dyndrite.md

 ### Standalone Mode
 There are three essential components to using the Ulendo HC plugin with the LPBF Pro framework

-1. import the installed Ulendo HC Library
+1. Import the Ulendo HC package
 In the statement below, we import the module designed to interface with the LPBF Pro software, from Ulendo heat compensation package, and name it "ss" short for SmartScan.
 ```python
 import ulendohc.LPBFWrapper as ss
 ```

-2. We initialize a new instance of the Heat Compensation LPBF Pro Interface
+2. Initialize a new instance of the Heat Compensation LPBF Pro Interface
 ```python
 sslpbf = ss.smartScanLBFPPro()
 ```